Saddleworth railway station: History

 Saddleworth railway station opened on 1 August 1849.
 It was one of several railway stations within the parish of Saddleworth, and Joseph Bradbury recounts in his nineteenth-century work Saddleworth Sketches the confusion this caused to those who were unaware that the station, despite its name, did not serve the whole of Saddleworth.
 In his account, passengers would book journeys to Saddleworth station, and realise on arrival that they were several miles from their anticipated destination.
 Likewise, goods would be sent mistakenly to Saddleworth station, when this was in fact inconvenient for many recipients.
 Bradbury concluded that, despite the clarity a name change would provide, "it may fairly be doubted if anything short of Her Majesty's warrant could change it from Saddleworth to Brownhill station".

-The station closed on 7 October 1968 (the last trains having called on 5 October 1968), following Richard Beeching's 1963 report on the restructuring of railway networks.
-The report had recommended that all branch stations on the Huddersfield Line should be closed, but after negotiations, the stations at Mossley, Greenfield and Marsden remained open.
+The station closed on 7 October 1968 (the last trains had called on 5 October 1968), following Richard Beeching's 1963 report on the restructuring of railway networks.
+The report had recommended that all branch stations on the Huddersfield Line should be closed, but after negotiations, the stations at Mossley, Greenfield, and Marsden remained open.
 Diggle railway station, also on the Huddersfield Line, closed on the same day as Saddleworth station.

-After closure, the station buildings were converted to a private residence - the waiting room and ticket office became the living room, and the goods yard became a garden.
-In 1978, television director Ken Stephinson moved into the property with his wife Marjorie, and remained there until his death in 2012.
-A conservatory was added during their period of residence and the adjacent stationmaster's cottage was converted into a one-bedroom flat.
+After closure, the station buildings were converted to a private residence; the waiting room and ticket office became the living room, and the goods yard became a garden.
+In 1978, television director Ken Stephinson moved into the property with his wife Marjorie and remained there until his death in 2012.
+A conservatory was added during their period of residence, and the adjacent stationmaster's cottage was converted into a one-bedroom flat.